Gathering Hardware/Software Details | Describing the Problem

 sample error message

 Copy down what the message says including any error codes exactly as they appear before dismissing the message or restarting your computer.
+Taking a photo of the error screen with your smartphone can be helpful or you can try to capture a screenshot.

 Be sure to describe what software was running and what you were doing when the problem occurred.
-This is not about blame; it is about finding a solution.

 Include any other information that you think may have a bearing on the problem.